 1. You’re looking for a girl who’s willing to put in a bit of effort

 And your efforts in putting your profile together won’t go to waste.
 Holly can’t just simply like you, or swipe right, she’ll have to pick a specific picture or question to like.
 And when she likes it, she’ll have the option to respond or leave a comment.
-More often than not, this means you get rid of the awkward starts and go straight into chatting about something either one, or both of you, are interested in.
+More often than not, this means you get rid of the awkward starts and go straight into chatting about something either of you is interested in.

 2. You know what you want

 Some of us have a type and almost all of us have some form of non-negotiables.
 And we shouldn’t be ashamed of that.
 Hinge lets you drill down on what you’re looking for from the start.
 So, if you want Giselle to be a Christian who smokes, supports the Labour Party, wants three kids, and has a Masters, then let Hinge know.

 We’ve definitely all done it – completely forgot to message back.
 It doesn’t matter how much you’re into Hannah, or how much you love your Mum, sometimes life gets a bit too busy.
 Hinge is probably the best app out there for reminders.
 It checks in with you when it’s your turn to message about a day after you read Hannah’s message.
 Great little prompt for you, and good to know that Hannah will be getting those prompts too, so if she’s not responding, it really is because she’s not interested.
 Goodbye to all the is she into me, isn’t she drama.

 Related article: Top Dating Apps for Lesbians

 4. You believe that 2+2 = Julia